The Founder Dating Playbook – Here’s the Process I Used to Find My Co-Founder

 After spot checking for initial alignment, Lin dives straight into tackling a project with a potential co-founder.
 “The first or second coffee chat may not tell you that much.
 But once you start doing some kind of project, you get so much more data on the person and their work style,” she says.

 “For me, this was the fun part.
 It’s about getting your hands dirty, digging into a space, figuring out the need, and seeing if a startup idea has potential,” says Lin.
 “It’s also an opportunity to uncover if you’re actually interested in a certain area.
-A few times I thought I was passionate about a certain , only to discover through hands-on projects that I actually didn’t enjoy it.”
+A few times I thought I was passionate about a certain industry, only to discover through hands-on projects that I actually didn’t enjoy it.”

 It’s not about tinkering aimlessly, though.
 Lin suggests timeboxing this exploratory period to about two weeks to maximize both learning fast and moving quickly.
 She’s also looked to other frameworks for guidance.
 “I was inspired by Nat Turner’s approach to finding a startup idea,” says Lin.
-“He and his co-founder refined them so successfully — and quickly — that they were able to start a company in without domain expertise.
+“He and his co-founder refined them so successfully — and quickly — that they were able to start a company in healthcare without domain expertise.
 I had their process in mind each time I was ideating.”

 Gloria Lin and her co-founder, Joel Poloney